 Offering access to the lucrative used car markets in the countries that surround it and also its own, Kenya has become a popular destination for used and salvage U.S. vehicles.
-In fact, demand for second-hand cars in Kenya has increased sharply in the past decade, with used-car sales making up nearly 80% of all vehicle sales in the country overall.
-Needless to say, for the would-be exporter / importer of used and salvage U.S. vehicles, Kenya presents an attractive import destination.
+Demand for second-hand cars in Kenya has increased sharply in the past decade, with used-car sales making up nearly 80% of all vehicle sales in the country overall.
+Needless to say, for the would-be exporter/importer of used and salvage U.S. vehicles, Kenya presents an attractive import destination.

 Despite the growth of its used car market, though, one should note that there are some pros and cons to importing U.S. used vehicles into Kenya.
 On the plus side, clearing customs is incredibly simple, and the United States enjoys easy import procedures thanks to the Trade and Investment Framework Agreement (TIFA).
 On the con side, import duties and taxes are much higher in Kenya than they are in other neighboring countries.

-Still, the attractiveness of Kenya’s burgeoning used car market is hard to ignore.
-If you’re interested in importing used and salvage vehicles from the United States into Kenya, then here’s everything you need to know.
+Kenya’s burgeoning used car market is hard to ignore.
+Here’s everything you need to know about importing used and salvage vehicles from the United States into Kenya.

 Purchasing Used or Salvage Cars at U.S. Auctions

-When purchasing a used or salvage car in the United States, there are a number of different options.
-However, when it comes to cheapness and convenience, there’s simply no substitute to online used car auctions.
+When purchasing a used or salvage car in the United States, there are several different options.
+However, when it comes to cheapness and convenience, there’s simply no substitute for online used car auctions.
 From the comfort of your own home or office, you can use an online used car auction site to gain access to an inventory of vehicles upon which you stand to save up to 70 or even 80 percent!

 Online car auctions are incredibly easy to participate in, too!
-It’s just as easy as setting using a service like EBay.
-To get started, you merely need to create an account with an online car auction site and then make an initial deposit.
+It’s just as easy as setting using a service like eBay.
+Create an account with an online car auction site and then make an initial deposit.
 This initial deposit is necessary to establish your bidding power.
 In most cases, it will be worth roughly one-tenth of your total maximum bid.
 So, if you want to be able to bid up to $5,000 on used and salvage U.S. vehicles, you’d want to make an initial deposit of $500.

-Once you’ve made your initial deposit and setup your account, you’ll be able to browse the inventory of vehicles and auctions displayed publically on the online car auction site.
-In addition, you’ll also be given access to an auction broker or agent who can assist you throughout the entire process.
+You’ll be able to browse the inventory of vehicles and auctions displayed publically on the online car auction site.
+You’ll also be have access to an auction broker or agent who can assist you throughout the entire process.
 He or she can work with you on bidding strategy and can even help to find vehicles and auctions that will meet your specific needs.

 Shipping a Used or Salvage U.S. Vehicle to Kenya